-- The weighed and already recorded amount of additional refrigerant charge (not the total amount of refrigerant present in the system) must be entered. - The leak detection function is not available when Hydrobox units or RA DX indoor units are connected to the system. - When the height difference between indoor units is ≥50/40 m, the leak detection function can not be used.
+- The weighed and already recorded amount of additional refrigerant charge (not the total amount of refrigerant present in the system) must be entered. - The leak detection function is not available when Hydrobox units are connected to the system. - When the height difference between indoor units is ≥50/40 m, the leak detection function can not be used.